ratiw/petro/views/dashboard/petro_grid.md

 	> `$grid = new Petro_Grid('Model_User', array('username', 'group', 'email', 'last_login'));`

+	or

+	Create a new grid using the information from Petro\Controller_App.
+Petro_Grid will look into the given controller for model info and app_id.
+If you want to use Petr's ACL feature, you have to use this option.

+	>	`$grid = new Petro_Grid($this);`

 3. Render the grid for output

 	Render the grid that has already been initialized.